 Get Enough Calories

 For those with high metabolisms, chances are not enough calories are being ingested, which in turn triggers the body to want more food.
 This is doubly so for highly active persons who engage in long bouts of regular exercise, like cyclists or marathoners.
 The average healthy adult needs about 2,000 calories; the more active the person, the more calories needed.
 Pay attention to what you're eating and counting calories, and perhaps adding an additional 500 calories daily.
 Remember to also eat a small amount of healthy fats from olive oil, nuts, fatty fish or avocados since fat triggers feelings of fullness.

 Check With Your Doctor

 In some cases a more serious underlying medical condition may be the culprit, chiefly diabetes, which has two distinctions, type 1 or type 2.
 The first type is genetically inherited, so some persons may not be aware of their family health history.
 Type 2 is a condition that can be avoided if the person eats responsibly and maintains a healthy body weight, but once it has been diagnosed, there is no cure.
-The key for either type is to order a simple blood test from your doctor, who will be able to correctly diagnose diabetic or pre-diabetic conditions and prescribe exercise, proper diet and insulin if the condition is serious enough.
+The key for either type is to order a simple blood test from your doctor, who will be able to correctly diagnose diabetes or prediabetes-related conditions and prescribe exercise, proper diet and insulin if the condition is serious enough.